msangel/msangel.github.io/_drafts/docker.md

 ![Matrix solved](https://github.com/msangel/msangel.github.io/raw/master/_drafts/docker/the_matrix_of_hell_solved.png "Matrix solved")This is really cool approach.
 But technologies came to it not from the beginning.
 Hosting have long and complex history of that have the impact on the docker, and I pretty sure we must overview some basics of hosting history for understanding what requirements and problem exist prior docker.

 ## Hosting history
-First sites and services were hosted
+First sites and services were hosted on office computers.
+Well, you can even imagine how many problems had that approach.
 On computers in offices
 As an additional service of dns-providers (addon-service) Data centers and dedicated computers (Dedicated servers)